top of page

 Key Insights

-Based on these insights, I defined a three-part strategic framework:
+Based on these insights, I defined and designed a three-step framework to simplify the experience:

 1